 2. Make ordering easy by setting up your Facebook call-to-action button

-Imagine this: your guests are scrolling through Facebook when all of a sudden they stumble upon a mouthwatering photo of your food.
+Imagine this: your guests are scrolling through Facebook when all of a sudden they stumble upon an appetizing photo of your food.
 They head to your profile to place an order but realize that they have to leave Facebook.
 They decide to finish browsing, quickly forgetting about their spontaneous hunger and all the hard work you put in to make your food look so appetizing.

 Now imagine that, instead of having to leave Facebook, your guests can order or book straight from your Facebook page.
 All you need to do is change the big blue call-to-action button at the top of your page to better suit the action you want your visitors to take.
 It’s easy: